tripal/tripal/docs/extensions.rst

 - Please write two sentences MAXIMUM about the function of the module.
 - Include links to both the documentation (even if it's your README) and the repository (e.g. Github, Gitlab)
 - If your module doesn't fit well in any of the existing categories, still pick the best one but then feel free to suggest a new category in the PR description.
-- Extension Modules must be publically available for download
+- Extension Modules must be publicly available for download